georgeprout/ballblaster/README.md

-# Fisher-Price Stand-Up Ball Blaster
+# Fisher-Price Stand-Up Ball Blaster Schematic Diagram

 Whilst repairing this toy I found that the wires frequently broke off.
 So I reverse engineered the PCB to indentify where each wire should go.
+Here is the schematic / wiring diagram that hopefuly will help you repair yours.

 Quality was pretty poor, it needed lots of reflowing of solder joints and replacing wires.
 But it worked.